-The teachers at Campus Kindergarten are professionally active and keep abreast of current research and thinking through professional reading, courses of study, seminars, networking and dialogue.
-The Campus Kindergarten philosophy is influenced by a number of theorists including:
+Team members at Campus Kindergarten are professionally active and keep abreast of current research and thinking through professional reading, courses of study, seminars, networking and dialogue.

-Alongside the centre’s Reggio inspired practice we follow The Early Years Learning Framework.
+The Early Years Learning Framework guides our pedgogies and practices.
 This Framework describes the principles, practice and outcomes essential to support and enhance young children’s learning from birth to five years of age, as well as their transition to school.
 The Framework has a strong emphasis on play-based learning as play is the best vehicle for young children’s learning providing the most appropriate stimulus for brain development.
-Our Kindergarten classes also use the Queensland Kindergarten Learning Guidelines.
-These guidelines provide advice for planning, interacting with children, monitoring and assessing, and sharing information in a kindergarten context.
+Our Kindergarten classes also use the Queensland Kindergarten Learning Guideline.
+The guideline provides advice for planning, interacting with children, monitoring and assessing, and sharing information in a kindergarten context.

 - You can read more about the approach here.

 The Curriculum – what do we focus on?

 Campus Kindy operates one Pre-Kindy and two Kindy programs.
 All programs follow the Early Years Learning Framework which assists educators to provide young children with opportunities to maximize their potential and develop a foundation for future success in learning from birth to five years of age.

 Campus Kindy ensures that we are developing these three aspects in the following ways:

 - Belonging – Supporting children to belong, providing them with the opportunity to be part of a community

 - Being – Giving children the chance to be themselves.
 Allowing children the time to grow at their own pace, enjoy the wonder of childhood, learn about themselves, develop deep relationships and become fully involved with new ideas and interests.

 - Becoming – Supporting children to realize their potential and also helping them to grow into active members of the community.